MileHacker Logo

 Walking & Cycling around Lake Como

-Lario offers a variety of pedestrian-friendly areas and cycling routes for exploring its beautiful landscape.
+Lario offers a variety of pedestrian-pleasant zones and cycling routes for exploring its beautiful landscape.

 Pedestrian-Friendly Areas

-• Most towns around Lake Como are pedestrian-friendly with charming, narrow streets.
+• Most towns around Lake Como are for walking-friendly with charming, narrow streets.

 • Beautiful lakeside promenades offer pleasant walks.